osism/release/notes/3.0.0/NOTES.md

   testbed is now usable
 * An enhanced Nexus OSS image has been introduced to enable automation via the ``osism.services.nexus`` role.
-* Vault is now usable as a service in the testbed
 * Various plugins are now activated by default in the NetBox
 * The network configuration of the testbed was minified
 * The Neutron Port Forwarding extension, required by the Kubernetes Cluster API,